Kfar Etzion massacre: Background

-The United Nations partition plan for Palestine of November 29, 1947, placed the bloc, an enclave in a purely Arab area, inside the boundaries of the intended Arab state, where, moreover, Jewish settlement was to be forbidden through a transitional period.
-For Hebronite Arabs, the bloc constituted an 'alien intrusion' on ground that had been wholly Arab for centuries,' though it had been built on land either purchased by Jews (1928) or acquired by them through a complex circumvention of Mandatory law in 1942.
+The United Nations partition plan for Palestine of November 29, 1947, placed the bloc, an enclave surrounded by an Arab area, inside the boundaries of the intended Arab state, where, moreover, Jewish settlement was to be forbidden through a transitional period.
+For Hebronite Arabs, the bloc constituted an 'alien intrusion' on ground that had been wholly Arab for centuries,' though it had been built on land either purchased by Jews (1928) or acquired by them through a 1942 acquisition that bypassed Mandatory law.
 According to Henry Laurens, Kfar Etzion had started hostilities in the area in December by destroying a local Arab village.
-On 10 December, a convoy from Bethlehem en route to the Gush Etzion bloc was ambushed and 10 of its 26 passengers and escorts were killed.
+On 10 December, a convoy from Bethlehem of four trucks en route to the Gush Etzion bloc was ambushed near Solomon's Pools and 10 of its 26 passengers and escorts were killed; The Palestine Police Force had mandated that the convoy travel in pickup tracks, under the belief that armored vehicles would provoke a stronger Arab response, though the ambush of the four trucks indicated that the approach had failed.
 Though on January 5, the children and some women had been evacuated with British assistance, and though David Shaltiel recommended its evacuation, the Haganah, on Yigal Yadin's counsel, decided against withdrawing from the settlements for several reasons: they commanded a strategic position on Jerusalem's southern approach from Hebron, and were considered, in the words of Abdullah Tall, a 'sharp thorn stuck in the heart of a purely Arab area'.
 Several relief convoys from the Haganah in Jerusalem had been ambushed.

 In the months prior to May 15, Haganah militiamen in the bloc's kibbutzim repeatedly fired on Arab civilians, and British traffic, including convoys, moving between Jerusalem and Hebron, under instruction to do so in order to draw and drain Arab forces from the fight for Jerusalem.
 On two occasions, April 12 and May 3, Arab Legion units were ambushed, and several legionnaires killed or wounded by the bloc militias, - Kfar Etzion soldiers being directly involved in the incident on April 12 - Arab irregular forces made small-scale attacks against the settlements.
-An emergency reinforcement convoy attempting to march to Gush Etzion under cover of darkness was discovered and its members killed by Palestinian Arab forces.
+An emergency reinforcement convoy attempting to march to Gush Etzion under cover of darkness was discovered and its all 35 members killed by Palestinian Arab forces.
 Despite some emergency flights by an Auster from Jerusalem and Piper Cubs out of Tel Aviv onto an improvised airfield, adequate supplies were not getting in.